hpcugent/config-templates/README.md

 #### regular expression

-Make a 3 block text file, with `---` as block separator as follows
+Make a 3 block text file called `simple`, with `---` as block separator as follows

 ```
 Simple test